 How does this affect merchants?

 Not only online marketplaces but merchants also have to deal with this new regulation and the consequences for their marketplace sales.

 - Transactions for which online marketplaces will be liable for VAT after July 1, 2021, should not be reported again by the merchant as subject to VAT.
-Merchants must pay close attention to the correct listing of these transactions in their VAT return and their accounting to avoid unnecessary costs and margin losses.
-In practice, reclaiming overpaid VAT from the tax office can be a lengthy and complicated process.
+Merchants must pay close attention to the correct listing of these transactions in their VAT return and accounting to avoid unnecessary costs and margin losses.
+Reclaiming overpaid VAT from the tax office can be lengthy and complicated.

 - At the same time, merchants must ensure that they declare and pay the corresponding VAT for transactions in which the electronic marketplace is not fictitiously liable for tax.
 Otherwise, there is a risk that transactions will not be recorded at all for VAT purposes, declared and paid.
 And this can be highly costly if discovered by the tax office.
 As a rule, VAT that has been inadvertently underpaid can be subsequently reported in an amended tax return for a limited time.
 But here, too, caution is advised.
-If this happens too often or on too large a scale, it can result in a special VAT audit.
-And in the case of foreign transactions, a foreign tax auditor could very well conduct the audit.
+If this happens too often or on a large scale, it can result in a special VAT audit.
+In the case of foreign transactions, a foreign tax auditor could conduct the audit well.

 - Merchants should inform themselves in good time whether and how the marketplace will intervene in the flow of funds between the customer and the merchant in the event of a fictitious tax liability.
 Depending on the marketplace’s structure, this can directly impact the merchant and may have to be handled differently.

 What if nothing works?
 No IOSS – what now?
 The following article in our series deals with the question of which regulations apply when the IOSS is not used.